Tender Braised Lamb Shanks with Figs and Red Wine

 • Polenta.
 Gluten-free, creamy polenta is a great alternative to mashed potatoes.

 • Crusty bread.
-Mop up all that sauce with a loaf of crusty bread or Garlic Miso Bread.
+Mop up all that sauce with a loaf of crusty bread.

 Can I double the recipe?